 Its soil was very hard and dry so I replaced it then put the cactus back in the same pot.
 Maybe it will grow now. 🙂

 I decided the Gasteria twins with no name should be in another larger pot.
 This is its second upgrade.
 I noticed something weird when I removed it from its pot that I have never seen before.

 A few weeks ago I saw a post on Succulent Dreamers where a member had posted about the beneficial bacteria (of some sort) growing on the roots of his plant.
-I thought that was pretty neat and had not seen it before.
-So, I was very surprised when I saw this on the Gasteria roots.
-If I had not seen the post I may have thought this was ant eggs or something.
+I thought that was pretty neat and had not seen it before in pots.
+Actually, it is mycelium which is a “friendly” fungus.
 Come to think of it, this is the first year I haven’t had ants in at least one pot.
 I think that is because the pots were on the porches.

 Now we’ll see how much larger they get in their new pot…

 With their new child. 🙂

 This is a group photo of the plants I repotted on November 13.
 But, I wasn’t quite finished…